puppetlabs/puppet-docs/source/puppet/3.6/reference/resources_package_windows.markdown

 The version you use in `ensure` must exactly match the version string that the package reports when you inspect it with puppet resource.
 If it doesn't, Puppet will get confused and repeatedly try to re-install.

-### Packages That Use DisplayName as Their Version
+### Packages That Include Version Info in Their DisplayName

 Some packages don't embed version metadata; instead, they change their DisplayName property with each release.
 (The Git packages are a notable example of this.)